gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 ### Cycling Through Multiple Pairs

-The obvious way to go about your next pair of shoes is to climb on your current one until it needs to be retired and then to replace it with a new, better pair.
+The obvious way to go about your next pair of shoes is to climb on your current one until it won’t do any longer and then to replace it with a new, better pair.
-As you used your current shoes to climb everything, so you’re going to do with the new one.
+Just as you used your current shoes to climb everything, you’re going to do with the new one.
-While this is a perfectly valid way to go about things, there is an alternative worth considering:
+While this is a perfectly valid way to go about things, there is an alternative worth thinking about:
-Instead of continually maintaining one pair of shoes, have multiple pairs in use and cycle through them.
+Instead of continually maintaining one pair of shoes, you can have multiple pairs in use and cycle through them.

 <!--* what’s the use? gets more life out of your shoes-->
 What’s the use of that?